There are five key attributes that make Washington State one of the most distinctive growing regions in the world.

 Washington State is named the Evergreen State, due to the marine influence from the Pacific Ocean.
 In western Washington, there is significant rainfall, frequent cloud cover, and cooler summer temperatures.
 However, eastern Washington sits in the rain shadow of the massive Olympic and Cascade Mountain ranges where it is essentially a high desert – dry, warm, and very sunny.
 And this is where we grow our grapes!
 With only 6 to 10” of average rainfall, most of which is received during the winter dormant season, we turn to drip irrigation during the hot summer months.
 Winemaker control on water allows us to better control vine-vigor, shoot-length growth, and ultimately berry-weight and cluster-weight accumulation.

 Our long, cold winters push the own-rooted vines into a deep dormancy.
 With a cool spring, warm sunny catch-up summer, then a cool protracted fall, we see a more intense life-cycle in the plant.
 The hard winters also reduce over-wintering of pests.
 With over 300 days of sunshine, we achieve superior plant photosynthesis and we often need to work our canopy management to avoid sun-burning of the fruit.
-In the fall, there is a large day-time/night-time diurnal swing in temperature, allowing the sunny warm days to ripen the fruit, while the cold nights help preserve the natural acidity and freshness of fruit.
+In the fall, there is a large day-time/night-time diurnal swing in temperature, allowing the sunny warm days to ripen the fruit, while the cold nights help preserve the natural acidity and freshness of the fruit.

 The geology of eastern Washington is unique, diverse, and molded over millions of years by plate tectonics and immense lava flows.
 Ten to twenty-million years ago, open plumes in the earth’s crust in eastern Oregon resulted in a series of lava flows that became one of the largest combined basalt flows on earth (the only one left is Yellowstone).
 These Columbia River basalts flowed in the general area of the Columbia Valley, producing a weight and compression that created what became the warm heat -pocket of eastern Washington.
 The resulting basalt is over two miles thick in some areas.
 Movements of the North American and Pacific plates formed a series of east-west running folds and crests in the earth’s surface, creating a series of south-facing slopes that provide the perfect landscape to plant our grapes (ridge lines include Horse Heaven Hills, Rattlesnake Hills, Saddle Mountains, and Frenchman Hills).